 TreeKeepers is a non-profit partnership between Tree City and the Environmental Youth Alliance working with the City of Vancouver to grow the urban forest.
 Please note: we will not be holding a Holiday Tree sales campaign this season.
 Sorry.

 Every TreeKeepers tree you plant becomes part of the urban forest which provides ecological, economic and cultural benefits.
 Do your part to help create the world's Greenest City by planting a TreeKeepers tree today!

 Tree love is shared by everyone but tree knowledge tends to be low.
 We train Citizen Foresters to help neighbours plant and tend trees while students in the Youth Branch are inspired to become urban forest stewards of the future.

 The best thing you can do to green your city is to plant a tree.
 The second best thing is to help others plant more trees.
 Volunteers are welcome for tasks from spreading the good news to helping at our public events.

 Each tree you plant helps make Vancouver a greener, cleaner and healthier city.
 Order yours online now for pick up later at one of eight distribution sites citywide.
-Deadline for orders is 5pm two days before the pickup date for each site, but don’t wait to order.
-We hate disappointing people but supplies are limited and every year some species sell out early.
-Once you’ve chosen your pickup site and completed your purchase, don’t forget to show up!
+Deadline for orders is 5pm two days before the pickup date for each site.
+Supplies are limited and every year some species sell out early, so order early to prevent regret.

 Flavourful dessert apple good for eating fresh off the tree or to store for up to 10 weeks.
 The medium-sized, bright red fruit which ripens around late September is sweet and aromatic.
 Developed at the Illinois Agricultural Experiment Station in 1965 from heritage Jonathan and other apples.
 Has some resistance to some diseases rife in our moist and mild climate, including apple scab.
 Grafted onto M26 semi-dwarfing rootstock.